Bi-articulated bus: Belgium

 On 28 June 2020, the Flemish regional public transport company De Lijn inaugurated the Ringtrambus (route 820(currently the R20)) between Brussels Airport and Jette via Vilvoorde, operated half-hourly by 14 24-metre double-articulated buses.
 The service is presented as a step towards the tramline that was originally proposed.

 In Wallonia, TEC has operated a Van Hool AGG300 on line 48, between Liège and Sart-Tilman, from 1998 to 2020.

+Bosnia and Hercegovina

+Since 2020, Banja Luka has also operated 4 Volvo bi-articulated buses.
+These high-capacity buses are used on some of the city's busiest routes, including lines 3, 14A and 17.
+Most routes are usually operated by standard articulated buses, including 15 MAN Lion's City GL and 10 Mercedes-Benz Citaro G vehicles.
+The remaining services are operated by conventional urban buses from MAN, Mercedes-Benz, Setra and Iveco.

 Brazil

 The Brazilian bus body manufacturers Marcopolo, CAIO, Busscar and most recently Neobus have made many bi-articulated buses on top of Volvo chassis.
 They are currently used in Rio de Janeiro, São Paulo, Campinas, Goiânia, Curitiba and, outside of Brazil, in Bogotá, Colombia.

 In November 2016, Volvo launched the Volvo Gran Artic 300 bi-bus chassis, specifically developed in Brazil for BRT systems.
 At 30 m long, this chassis is capable of carrying 300 passengers.

 Canada

 In November 2019, Quebec City's Réseau de transport de la Capitale announced that it was planning to open the city's first BRT line along Boulevard Charest by 2026, using a fleet of bi-articulated electric buses.
 This was later changed to the Quebec City Tramway light rail system before planning was suspended by the provincial government.

 Winnipeg's Transit Master Plan, released in April 2021, includes consideration of the use of 90-foot bi-articulated buses on the city's future bus rapid transit routes, and notes that the station platforms on the Winnipeg Rapid Transit system's Southwest Transitway are already designed to accommodate bi-articulated buses.

-In Ontario's York Region, the depot and maintenance facilities for the Viva Rapid Transit system include future accommodations for 80-foot double articulated buses.
+In Ontario's York Region, the depot and maintenance facilities for the Viva Rapid Transit system include future accommodations for 80-foot double-articulated buses.